Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Types of glacier and movement
 > 1.c.
 There are different types of glacier and glacier movement.

-An **ice sheet** is a mass of snow and ice, **greater than 50,000km^2^** with considerable thickness.
-A **piedmont glacier** spreads out as a wide lobe as it **enters a wider plain** typically from a smaller valley A **valley glacier** is one **bound by valley walls**, coming from a higher mountain region, from a plateau on an ice cap or an ice sheet.
-An **ice cap** is a **dome-shaped mass of glacial ice** usually situated on a highland area and also covers >50,000km^2^.

-Fundamentally, glaciers move because of gravity.
+An **ice sheet is a mass o so  ice reater ha , it nsderae thine imnt acr spres out s a ie loe s it eter aider a typically frm a maller le all glacier is one ond b ally all, ming frm a ihe mnin egir a lateauon an ice ca or an ie sheetn ie c s a*domeshaped ms of glacial ie* usaly sitated n a hhland re nd also coers mundamentally, glaciers move because of gravity.
 The gradient influences the effect of gravity on glaciers.
 The thickness of the ice and the pressure exerted on the bedrock can also influence melting and movement.
 More accumulation also leads to more movement.
 When ice is solid and rigid, it breaks into crevasses (big cracks in ice visible from the surface).
 Under pressure, ice will deform and behave like plastic (**zone of Plastic Flow** on the lower half of the glacier) making it move faster.
 Conversely, the **rigid zone** is on the top half of the glacier.

-Valley glaciers usually occur in high altitude locations, with high relief, have fast rates of flow at 20–200m/year (mostly warm-based) and have distinct areas of ablation and accumulation, descending from mountains.
+Valley glaciers usally or   altitude ain, th high relief, hae as rates o lo at ear mostly warmae and hve istict ares of blation and accumulation, descending from mountains.

-Ice sheets, however, are large masses of snow and ice defined by being greater than 50,000 km² and are usually in locations of high/low latitude and have slow rates of movement and only around 5m/year (mostly cold-based).
-The base of the glacier is frozen to the bedrock and has a little precipitation but also lower temperatures so ablation levels are lower too.
+Ice sheets, however, are large msss f snow and ice ine  in grate than  km n are say inoctins o il latite and have slow rates o moement and ly aroun ear ostl coldased. he ase of te glacie s froen  he edroc and has a ittle pecipitation bu also oer temperates so alaton l are loer .
 **Cold-based (polar) glaciers:**
 - have a slow rate of movement (<5m/year);
 - are located in extreme latitude (polar) regions;